WangLibo1995/GeoSeg/README.md

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/efficient-hybrid-transformer-learning-global/semantic-segmentation-on-loveda)](https://paperswithcode.com/sota/semantic-segmentation-on-loveda?p=efficient-hybrid-transformer-learning-global)
 - [UNetFormer](https://authors.elsevier.com/a/1fIji3I9x1j9Fs) (accepted by ISPRS) and **UAVid dataset** are supported.
 - ISPRS Vaihingen and Potsdam datasets are supported.
 Since private sharing is not allowed, you need to download the datasets from the official website and split them by **Folder Structure**.
-- More network are updated.
+- More network are updated and the link of pretrained weights is provided.
+- **config/loveda/dcswin.py** provides a detailed explain about **config** setting.
 - Inference on huge RS images are supported (inference_huge_image.py).

 ## Introduction